foundmonster/foundmonster.github.io/to-dos.md

 - [ ] improve style of external link posts
 - [ ] **improve workflow for posts that are links to external sites**<br>
 I was able to automate post cards that are external links.
 It was a simple mistake in the yaml front-matter.
 Now, I want to figure out a way to quickly share a website I am looking at into my list of posts.
 It will be complicated.
 The steps I see are: 1. grab the link of the website, 2. create markdown file with today's date and title, 3. input correct front-matter, 4. include link in the correct line, 5. saving the file, 6. pushing to git.
 I might be missing some crucial steps but that's the high-level flow as I understand it.
+- [ ] potentially create a dedicated list of external links...

 **Complete**